 Every betta fish tank setup should include a good quality filter, a heater, a thermometer, and aquarium-safe decorations or hardscape.
 Substrate and live plants are optional but highly recommended.

-How long should you wait to put betta fish in a new tank?
+How long should you wait to put them in a new aquarium?

 It usually takes 2 to 4 weeks to complete a fishless cycle.
 Your tank is cycled when ammonia and nitrite levels read zero but nitrates are present.